-- 5.6.
-The personal data held about staff will include contact details, employment history, information relating to career progression, information relating to DBS checks, photographs. - 5.7.
-The data is used to comply with legal obligations placed on the Trust in relation to employment, and the education of children in a school environment.
-The Trust may pass information to other regulatory authorities where appropriate, and may use names and photographs of staff in publicity and promotional material.
-Personal data will also be used when giving references. - 5.8.
+- 5.7.
+The personal data held about staff will include contact details, employment history, information relating to career progression, information relating to DBS checks, occupational pensions and photographs. - 5.8.
+The data is used to comply with legal obligations placed on the Foundation in relation to employment, and the education of children in a school environment.
+The Foundation may pass information to other regulatory authorities where appropriate and may use names and photographs of staff in publicity and promotional material.
+Personal data will also be used when giving references.

+- 5.9.
 Staff should note that information about disciplinary action may be kept for longer than the duration of the sanction.
-Although treated as "spent" once the period of the sanction has expired, the details of the incident may need to be kept for a longer period. - 5.9.
-Information relating to DBS checks - 5.10.
-DBS checks are carried out on the basis of the academy trust's legal obligations in relation to the safer recruitment of Staff as stipulated in the Independent School Standards Regulations and the DBS information (which will include personal data relating to criminal convictions and offences) is further processed in the substantial public interest, with the objective of safeguarding children.
-Retention of the information is covered by the Records Retention Policy.
+Although treated as "spent" once the period of the sanction has expired, the details of the incident may need to be kept for a longer period. - 5.10.
+DBS checks are carried out on the basis of the Foundation's legal obligations in relation to the safer recruitment of Staff as stipulated in the Education (Independent School Standards) Regulations and the DBS information (which will include personal data relating to criminal convictions and offences) is further processed in the substantial public interest, with the objective of safeguarding children.
+Retention of the information is covered by the Records Retention Policy. - 5.11.
 Access to the DBS information is restricted to those staff who have a genuine need to have access to it for their job roles.
-In addition to the provisions of the GDPR and the Data Protection

-Act 2018, disclosure of this information is restricted by section 124 of the Police Act 1997 and disclosure to third parties will only be made if it is determined to be lawful.

-5.11.
-Any wish to limit or object to the uses to which personal data is to be put should be notified to the Data Controller who will ensure that this is recorded, and adhered to if appropriate.
-If the Data Controller is of the view that it is not appropriate to limit the use of personal data in the way specified, the individual will be given written reasons why the Trust cannot comply with their request.
+In addition to the provisions of the GDPR and the Data Protection Act 2018, disclosure of this information is restricted by section 124 of the Police Act 1997 and disclosure to third parties will only be made if it is determined to be lawful. - 5.12.
+Any wish to limit or object to the uses to which personal data is to be put should be notified to the Data Protection Officer who will ensure that this is recorded and adhered to if appropriate.
+If the Data Protection Officer is of the view that it is not appropriate to limit the use of personal data in the way specified, the individual will be given written reasons why the Foundation cannot comply with their request.